Nilufer Hanımsultan: Marriage

-Following the festivities in Nice, the princesses and their husbands set sail from Venice on 12 December 1931 to her father-in-law's court in Hyderabad, India.
+Following the festivities in Nice, the princesses and their husbands set sail from Venice on 12 December 1931 to the court of Niloufer's father-in-law in Hyderabad, India.
 They boarded the ocean liner Pilsna.
 Mahatma Gandhi had boarded the ship after attending the Second Round Table Conference in London in 1931, and was travelling back to India.
 It is reported that he met with the princesses.
 On the way, they were taught how to wear sarees, and the expected etiquette in the presence of the Nizam.
 After their landing in Bombay, they boarded the private train of the Nizam.
-Niloufer's mother also accompanied her.
-She also brought a midwife, a French lady, to help the anticipated pregnancy.
+Niloufer's and Dürrüşehvar's mothers also accompanied them.
+There was also a midwife, a French lady, to help with their future pregnancies.
 When the princesses arrived in Hyderabad, they were given a lavish welcome.
 A banquet was held at the Chowmahalla Palace on 4 January 1932.
 They then settled down in their respective homes.
 Niloufer and Mouzzam Jah settled in the Hill Fort building on Naubhat Pahad.
 Moazzam Jah doted on Niloufer, getting her painted and photographed.